Icon CheckLast updated: February 16, 2023

 Some of Progressive’s most notable discounts include the following:

-• Multi-policy discount for your home, car, boat, or RV
+• Multi-policy discount when you bundle your motorcycle policy with your home, car, boat, or RV policy

 • 25 percent off your deductible for every claim-free period (deductible can reach $0)